salamideveloper/microOS/README.md

 ```chmod +x test.sh ``` <br>
 ```./test.sh```

+# Thanks!!

+<p3> If youre willingly on this repo.
+Then i would like to massively thank you.
+Even a few people knowing and acknowledging this would make me very happy. </p3>

 Think of this as a learning OS that you can read the code from to learn. i made the code specifically to be very easy to look and observe for beginners.
 I am looking forward to making this bigger and making this something real in my portfolio.

 If you want to download this for Personal/Commercial use: <b>Just do it, But make sure to credit me so i can get fame as a currency.</b>